haoxins/haoxins.github.io/archived/2021-kubernetes-in-action-2nd-1.md

 * `kubectl explain <kind>`
   - `kubectl explain node.spec.xxx`

+> Unlike other objects, each *Event object* is deleted *one hour after its creation* to reduce the burden on etcd, the data store for Kubernetes API objects.

 ## Running applications in Pods

 ## Managing the lifecycle of the Pod's containers